 - Nearest Airport: Istanbul International Airport

 The Chora Church, at first glance, may not seem as impressive as other Byzantine churches that are spread all over Turkey.
 However, it is still one of the most popular churches in Istanbul, mainly because of the exquisite artwork that is present in the inner recesses of its walls.
 What it lacks on the outside, it more than makes it up at the inside of the church.

 History of the Chora Church

-The central doors of the esonarthex lead visitors to the Naos, the main body of the church.
-Although the structure of the Naos is appropriately modest like remaining parts of the church, the sheer profusion of artworks make it stand apart.
+The central doors of the exonarthex lead visitors to the Naos, the main body of the church.
+Although the structure of the Naos is appropriately modest like remaining parts of the church, the sheer profusion of artworks makes it stand apart.
 There are three artworks in this part, the Koimesis or the Dormition of the Virgin, and iconic presentations of Jesus Christ and Virgin Mary.
-The chapel or the parecclesion is on the right of the Naos.
-This is also decorated with five highly impressive mosaics including the magnificent Anastasis frescoe and the tenderly Virgin and Child fresco.
+The chapel or the preclusion is on the right of the Naos.
+This is also decorated with five highly impressive mosaics including the magnificent Anastasis fresco and the tenderly Virgin and Child fresco.

 Accommodation in Istanbul